 For chain restaurants, obtaining lift in diner loyalty has never been so vital because the industry is saturated with choice.
 Right now there are more than one million restaurants in the United States alone.
 More choices mean more competition, and that competition means restaurants have to work harder than ever to win new diners (a reality that makes the retention of existing diners all the more important).

-In a world where consumers demand speed, personalization, and ease from every business they patronize, restaurant chains have to pursue of data-based optimization.
+In a world where consumers demand speed, personalization, and ease, restaurant chains have to pursue of data-based optimization.

 Making the most of mobile

 For chain restaurants, the most valuable data comes from mobile ordering.

 Mobile ordering is a looking glass into consumer behavior at the individual level.
 When restaurants succeed in getting their customers to order through mobile, they can collect all kinds of data.
 Things like order size, order frequency, order type (dine-in or pick-up), and order location (both where the consumer is when they place the order, and which chain location they chose to place the order at).

 Of course, data collection isn’t the only advantage of mobile.
 The convenience of mobile ordering encourages patronage (45% of diners are more likely to patronize a restaurant that offers mobile ordering).
 It also helps chains and QSRs generate more business than they otherwise would.
 Mobile alone is already responsible for driving $40 billion in restaurant sales.

 In that sense, mobile delivers on two fronts:

 - It gives restaurants keen, data-backed insights they can use to deliver the speed, personalization, and ease diners desire.